ehyleong/ehyleong.github.io/_posts/2023-06-15-hello-world.md

 It still remains to be seen what I end up doing with this blog section, but I hope to use it as a space to share things like: candid thoughts, neat finds, peeks into my process, and work that's more rough around the edges or not large enough to be its own full-blown case study.
 That's the dream anyway.

-If there's anything in particular you'd like to see, or you'd like to offer some notes of feedback, feel free to slide into my DMs on our favourite hellsite <a href="https://twitter.com/ehyleong" class="inline-link" target="blank">Twitter</a>, <a href="https://https://mastodon.cloud/@ehyleong/" class="inline-link" target="blank">Mastodon</a>, or <a href="mailto:{{ site.email }}" class="inline-link">e-mail</a>.
+If there's anything in particular you'd like to see, or you'd like to offer some notes of feedback, feel free to slide into my DMs on our favourite hellsite <a href="https://twitter.com/ehyleong" class="inline-link" target="blank">Twitter</a>, our less controversial elephant <a href="https://https://mastodon.cloud/@ehyleong/" class="inline-link" target="blank">Mastodon</a>, or regular <a href="mailto:{{ site.email }}" class="inline-link">e-mail</a>.
 In the meantime: stay tuned!
-Toodles.
+And thanks again for reading.